Nora Marks Dauenhauer

 She published a volume of poetry and prose, Life Woven with Song, in 2000.
 An “autoethnography” of the Tlingit tribe, it contains autobiographical pieces detailing Dauenhauer’s life in the natural world of the northern Pacific coast; the collection also includes short lyric poems and a cycle of dramatic plays depicting traditional Tlingit Raven stories.
 Influenced by the land and sea, Dauenhauer’s work preserves the stories and oral culture of previous generations.

-She is a mother, grandmother, and great-grandmother and lives in Juneau, Alaska.
+She was a mother, grandmother, and great-grandmother and lived in Juneau, Alaska until her death.